marcelluscaio/KevinPowell21dayschallenge/readme.md

 Not use height.
 If necessary, use min-height or padding

-Technique: instead of using lateral padding, set width to child
+Technique: instead of using lateral padding, set width to child.
+It depends.

 Flexbox: parent is flex, children are going to take minimum space as possible.